abravodeb/abravodeb/README.md

-### Hi there 👋

-## SRE | DevOps Engineer
+# 👋 Hi, I'm Alex Bravo

-Passionate about technology and the way things are built.
-I thrive on observability, task automation, and most importantly, having fun at work while contributing and collaborating with my team.
+**Passionate about technology and how things are built.**
+I thrive on observability, task automation, and — most importantly — having fun at work while contributing to and collaborating with my team.

+---

 ### 🛠 Tech Stack & Tools I Love
 - Kubernetes
 - Linux
 - Python
 - Scripting
 - Infrastructure as Code
 - Observability Tools
 - CI/CD

+---

 ### 💡 What Drives Me
-I'm enthusiastic about building reliable systems, automating processes, and creating efficient solutions.
-I believe in the power of collaboration and continuous learning in the ever-evolving tech landscape.
+I'm passionate about building reliable systems, automating processes, and crafting efficient solutions.
+I strongly believe in the power of collaboration and continuous learning in the ever-evolving tech landscape.